 PRC Trips 2020

-We are so glad that you are considering going with us to see our work in the Dominican Republic.
-You will be a part of a working mission.
-Our team on the ground is working 365 days a year.
+We are so glad that you are considering coming on a trip with us to the Dominican Republic.
+You will be a part of a working mission that runs 365 days a year.

 2020 Trip Dates:

 (Trips max out at 20 participants including leaders.)

 Your non-refundable deposit of $100 confirms your registration.
 You DO NOT have a space confirmed until the deposit is received.
 (Your $625 balance will be due by Dec.
 1)